WeblateOrg/weblate/docs/admin/deployments.rst

 Upgrading Docker container
 ++++++++++++++++++++++++++

-Usually it is good idea to update weblate container only and keep PostgreSQL one at version you have as upgrading PostgreSQL is quite painful and in most cases it does not bring much benefits.
+Usually it is good idea to update the weblate container only and keep the PostgreSQL container at version you have as upgrading PostgreSQL is quite painful and in most cases it does not bring many benefits.

 You can do this by sticking with existing docker-compose and just pulling latest images and restarting: